 Shadow of the Tomb Raider

-It also happens to include more comprehensive graphics options than previous games in the series, as well as a built-in benchmarking tool that analyzes three-minute blocks of gameplay.
+It also happens to include more comprehensive graphics options than previous games in the series, including a built-in benchmarking tool.

 While three-minute intervals are a bit overkill for benchmarking, the amount of info you get is worth the trouble of sitting through that much time.

-Unlike many other built-in benchmarks, Shadow’s offers various camera perspectives and environment types to compare results using an fps chart, frame graphics, and a summarized report.
+Unlike many other built-in benchmarks, Shadow’s offers various cameras and environment types to compare results.

 For Honor

-Since many of Ubisoft’s games run on the same engine and include their own benchmarking tools, we thought we’d highlight one that often goes on sale.
+Since many Ubisoft games use the same engine and include benchmarking tools, we thought we’d highlight one that often goes on sale.

-For Honor is a third-person arena fighter in which you play as a Knight, Viking, or Samurai, and face-off against other players and AI enemies throughout various online modes.
+For Honor is an arena fighter in which you play as a Knight, Viking, or Samurai, and face off against other players and AI enemies online.

-The PC port is surprisingly well optimized and includes a hefty amount of graphics settings to mess around with, including texture filtering, dynamic reflections, and ambient occlusion.
+The PC port is surprisingly optimized and includes plenty of settings to mess around with, including texture filtering, dynamic reflections, and ambient occlusion.

 Deus Ex: Mankind Divided